intel-analytics/ipex-llm/python/llm/dev/benchmark/all-in-one/README.md

 For SPR performance, run `bash run-spr.sh`.
 > **Note**
 >
-> In `run-spr.sh`, we set optimal environment varaible by `source bigdl-nano-init -c`, `-c` stands for disabling jemalloc.
-Enabling jemalloc may lead to latency increasement after multiple trials.
->
 > The value of `OMP_NUM_THREADS` should be the same as the cpu cores specified by `numactl -C`.

 > **Note**